matortheeternal/matortheeternal.github.io/README.md

 This is specifically useful for backgrounds on preview pages, which are by default blank.
 If you want a background, add "bg.png" to that set's "custom/\<code>-files" directory and rebuild the site.

+### Custom tags

+The search page supports custom tags, which can be queried using "tag:\<foo>".
+In your MSE file, add "!tag \<foo>" to the card notes.
+The exporter and site builder will do the rest.

 ### Changing the homepage's background gradient

 There are 34 gradients you can choose from on the homepage, which are stored in `resources/gradients.txt`.
 You can always switch between them using the select in the top left of the homepage.
 If you'd like to set a new gradient as the default, simply edit `gradients.txt` and move your favorite gradient's row to the top of the text file.